Mott's law for the v.r.h. random resistor network and for Mott's random walk: Main results for ,

 if $\beta$ is large enough.
-More precisely, \eqref{zetacritico} and \eqref{ccritico} hold whenever the r.h.s. of \eqref{zetacritico} \orc{is smaller than} $\min\{C_0, \e\}\b$. \end{Theorem}
+More precisely, \eqref{zetacritico} and \eqref{ccritico} hold whenever the r.h.s. of \eqref{zetacritico} \orc{is smaller than} $\min\{\rot{C_\nu, \e_\nu}\}\b$. \end{Theorem}

 The proof of Theorem \ref{teo1} is provided in Section \ref{sec_proof_teo1}.
-Theorem \ref{teo1} immediately implies the following: \begin{Corollary}[Value $\chi(\rho,\nu)$] Suppose that $\nu \in \cvp\cup \cv$ and consider the resistor network ${\rm MA}[\b](\o)$ with $\o$ sampled according to ${\rm PPP}[\rho, \nu]$.
-Then \be \chi(\rho, \nu):=\lim _{\b\to +\infty} \b^{- \frac{\rosso{\a+1}}{\rosso{\a+1+d}} } \ln c_c(\b,\rho,\nu )= - \bigl( {\l^*_c(\a) C_0^{\a+1}/\r}\bigr)^{\frac{1}{\a+1+d}} \,. \en \end{Corollary}
+Theorem \ref{teo1} immediately implies the following: \begin{Corollary}[Value $\chi(\rho,\nu)$] Suppose that $\nu \in \cvp\cup \cv$ and consider the resistor network ${\rm RN}[\b](\o)$ with $\o$ sampled according to ${\rm PPP}[\rho, \nu]$.
+Then \be \chi(\rho, \nu):=\lim _{\b\to +\infty} \b^{- \frac{\rosso{\a+1}}{\rosso{\a+1+d}} } \ln c_c(\b,\rho,\nu )= - \bigl( {\l^*_c(\a) C_{\rot{\nu}}^{\a+1}/\r}\bigr)^{\frac{1}{\a+1+d}} \,. \en \end{Corollary}

 We now present our results for Mott's law.
-For the next result recall the notational Warning \ref{pericolo}.
-We point out that, since the PPP is isotropic, $D(\b)$ is a multiple of the identity and $e_1$ is always an eigenvector of $D(\b)$.
+We recall that, since the PPP is isotropic, $D(\b)$ is a multiple of the identity and $e_1$ is always an eigenvector of $D(\b)$.
 In particular \eqref{nanna} is satisfied.

 \begin{Theorem}[Upper bound in Mott's law] Suppose that $\nu\in \cvp\cup \cv$ and take $\bbP={\rm PPP}[\rho,\nu]$.
 Then we have